-10 Review and Update of SIPO
+9 Review and Update of SIPO

-The SIPO will be reviewed and updated from time to time.
+The SIPO will be reviewed and updated from time to time by us and the Supervisor.
 The most current version of the SIPO is available on the Scheme's managed investment schemes register entry with the Registrar of Financial Service Providers at www.disclose-register.companiesoffice.govt.nz.

-10.1 Review of the SIPO and investments generally
+9.1 Review of the SIPO and investments generally

-The SIPO will be reviewed from time to time by us and the Supervisor.
-An ad hoc review of the overall SIPO may be triggered by any of the below events occurring.
+The SIPO will be reviewed at least annually by us and the Supervisor.
+An ad hoc review of the overall SIPO and/or underlying fund managers/issuers may be triggered by any of the below events occurring.

 We review all investments on a quarterly basis.
 Performance is measured against appropriate benchmark indices.
-Where an underlying fund's performance is consistent with its mandate and in line with broad style and/or asset class returns, no further action will generally be taken.
+Where an underlying fund's performance is consistent with its mandate and in line with broad style and/or asset class returns, and our investment filters have been observed, no further action will generally be taken.

-However, an investment/underlying fund may be flagged for 'enhanced due diligence', and subjected to a higher degree of scrutiny for any one or more of the following reasons, where applicable:
+However, an investment/underlying fund may be flagged for 'enhanced due diligence', and subjected to a higher degree of scrutiny for any one or more of the following reasons:

-- A change in the primary underlying manager/issuer - A significant change in an underlying manager's or issuer's majority owner or ownership structure - A greater than 25% fall in the fund's assets under management over a rolling one-year period (due to redemptions, not market movements) or total fund assets falling below \$25 million at any time - A change in the fund's investment style, diversification and/or risk factor tilting - An increase in the fund's fees - The fund shows persistent underperformance against a relevant benchmark.
+- A change in the primary underlying manager/issuer - A significant change in an underlying manager's or issuer's majority owner or ownership structure - A greater than 25% fall in the fund's assets under management over a rolling one-year period (due to redemptions, not market movements) or total fund assets falling below \$25 million at any time - A change in the fund's investment style, diversification, approach to sustainability and/or risk factor tilting - An increase in the fund's fees - The fund shows persistent underperformance against a relevant benchmark.
 Persistent underperformance is defined as performance below benchmark on a three-year basis minus fees, and a volatility measure appropriate for each fund - An extraordinary event which we consider has impacted or may interfere with the manager/fund's ability to act in the future within the established fund mandate

-Each quarter, we will review all recommended investments to ensure no fund has breached its own limits.
+Each quarter, we will review all recommended investments to ensure no fund has breached its own recommended limits.

 In general, if a fund has breached any threshold, we will undertake an analysis and written review.
-Depending on the nature and seriousness of the breach, the written review will include some or all of the following features: